TestingContributor/gtk3-tutorial/fixed.rst

 =====
 The Fixed container allows widgets to be placed at specified co-ordinates, with given sizes.
 No automatic layout management is performed on widgets that are added.

+An alternative to the Fixed container is the :doc:`layout` which allows a size to be specified for the available area.

 ===========
 Constructor
 ===========